Click on the questions below to get your answer.

 What happens if I pay late?

-If you know you cannot meet the payment date, you must contact us.
-If you pay late, a charge (usually £20) may be applied, depending on the circumstances.
+If you know you cannot meet the payment date, you must contact us so we can discuss options with you.

 What happens if I cannot pay my accommodation fees?